-Financial instruments that potentially expose the Group to concentrations of credit risk consist principally of cash, restricted cash, short-term investment, accounts receivable and contract assets, deposits to institutional cooperators, loans receivables, loans held for sale and loans at fair value.
+Financial instruments that potentially expose the Group to concentrations of credit risk consist principally of cash, restricted cash, financial investments, accounts receivable and contract assets, deposits to institutional cooperators, loans receivables and loans at fair value.

-The Group's investment policy requires cash, restricted cash and short-term investment to be placed with high-quality financial institutions and to limit the amount of credit risk from any one issuer.
+The Group's investment policy requires cash and restricted cash to be placed with high-quality financial institutions and to limit the amount of credit risk from any one issuer.
 The Group regularly evaluates the credit standing of the counterparties or financial institutions.